- Posted on: 05 Jun, 2024

 The origin of the smell is caused by fungus, bacteria and other microbes growing inside the evaporator core.
 The moisture-laden environment is very conducive to the growth of these organisms.

-As car manufacturers downsize components to save space and weight, this problem has been increased.
+As car manufacturers downsize components to save space and weight, this problem has increased.
 Because the manufacturers made the evaporator smaller, they added more fins and packed them closer together to increase the efficiency of the evaporator.
 While this has made the evaporator more efficient, it has also made it more prone to trap moisture that contributes to the growth of these organisms.

 Will using Air Con, use more fuel?